kevinmatthes/contributing/CONTRIBUTING.md

 ### Comments

-Any Markdown file shall be finished with a comment of 80 characters which only contains hyphens:
+Any Markdown file shall be finished with a comment of eighty characters which only contains hyphens:

 ```
 <!----------------------------------------------------------------------------->